 On top of this there will be the cost of insurance, repairs and management and in the case of multi lets or HMOs, there will be the cost of utilities as well.

 Now, for single lets, I tend to assume that the costs of the property will equal around 2-3 month’s rent per year.

 For multi-lets, I assume 4-6 months rent.
-This may sound high but remember that with an HMO (house of multiple occupancy) there are a lot of costs to consider.
-For more information on this see my post entitled HMOs – which strategy gives the best returns.
+This may sound high but remember that with an HMO (house of multiple occupation) there are a lot of costs to consider.

 A Rental Yield of 6%